pegjs/pegjs/README.md

     var PEG = require("pegjs");

 In browser, include the PEG.js library in your web page or application using the `<script>` tag.
-The API will be available through the `PEG` global object.
+The API will be available via the `PEG` global object.

 To generate a parser, call the `PEG.buildParser` method and pass your grammar as a parameter: